-Insert a leg brace (4) into two leg extensions (3) and tighten with two self-tapping screws (15).
-Now insert both leg extensions (3) into a T-joint and socket of a frame section at the same time.
-Tighten with two self-tapping screws (15).
-Repeat this step until you have six frame pieces assembled.
+Insert a leg brace (4) into two leg extensions (3) and secure with two self-tapping screws (15).
+Now insert both leg extensions into the T-joint and socket of a top tube section at the same time.
+Secure into place with two self-tapping screws.
+Repeat this step until all 6 frame pieces are assembled.

 This step is a breeze!
 (But it is a good idea to grab a friend to help).
-Just flip the six assembled frame sections so that the legs are now supporting the frame.
-Now connect two frame sections together.
-Continue connecting frame sections until you have a free-standing frame.
+Just flip the six frame pieces so that the legs are now supporting the frame.
+Now connect two frame pieces together.
+Continue connecting frame pieces until you have a free-standing frame.
 (And it might even resemble a trampoline now!)

-Pro-tip: Make sure the T-joints and sockets are alternating!
+Remember: Make sure the T-joints and sockets are alternating!